brack3t/Djrill/docs/usage/sending_mail.rst

     to `!True` if you want recipients to be able to see who else was included in the "to" list.

-    .. versionchanged:: 0.9
-       Previously, Djrill (and Mandrill) didn't distinguish "cc" from "to", and allowed only a single "bcc" recipient.

 .. _sending-html: